Technological determinism: Criticism

-In opposition to technological determinism are those who subscribe to the belief of social determinism and postmodernism.
+Among those in opposition to technological determinism are those who subscribe to the belief of social determinism and postmodernism.
 Social determinists believe that social circumstances alone select which technologies are adopted, with the result that no technology can be considered "inevitable" solely on its own merits.
 Technology and culture are not neutral and when knowledge comes into the equation, technology becomes implicated in social processes.
 The knowledge of how to create, enhance, and use technology is socially bound knowledge.
 Postmodernists take another view, suggesting that what is right or wrong is dependent on circumstance.
 They believe technological change can have implications on the past, present and future.
-While they believe technological change is influenced by changes in government policy, society and culture, they consider the notion of change to be a paradox, since change is constant.

-Media and cultural studies theorist Brian Winston, in response to technological determinism, developed a model for the emergence of new technologies which is centered on the Law of the suppression of radical potential.
-In two of his books – Technologies of Seeing: Photography, Cinematography and Television (1997) and Media Technology and Society (1998) – Winston applied this model to show how technologies evolve over time, and how their 'invention' is mediated and controlled by society and societal factors which suppress the radical potential of a given technology.

 Notable technological determinists

 Some interpret Karl Marx as advocating technological determinism, with such statements as "The Handmill gives you society with the feudal lord: the steam-mill, society with the industrial capitalist" (The Poverty of Philosophy, 1847), but others argue that Marx was not a determinist.